 The site productivity project characterises the timber-growing potential of forested sites across British Columbia.
 Inventory staff works with clients, ecologists and site-productivity researchers to plan and execute this program.
 The site productivity project has been funded under the Land Based Investment Strategy (LBIS) funds and therefore the purpose, goals and scope follow those of LBIS.
 The sections below provide more information on the:

 - Scope of site productivity related work

-The purpose of the LBIS is to guide ongoing resource investments and short-term targeted investments in B.C.’s natural resources.
-It realizes environmental sustainability and economic prosperity.
+The purpose of the LBIS is to guide ongoing resource investments and short-term targeted investments in British Columbia’s natural resources to realize environmental sustainability and economic prosperity.

-- Manage a portfolio of natural resources to uphold and enhance their value
+- Actively manage a portfolio of natural resources to uphold and enhance their value.

 - Mitigate impacts due to catastrophic environmental disturbance or human action

-- Act on immediate needs/emerging priorities to enable the use of B.C.’s natural resources and help achieve economic, social and environmental benefits
+- Act on immediate needs/emerging priorities to enable the use of B.C.’s natural resources and contribute to the achievement of economic, social and environmental benefits.

-Eligible investment categories and priorities are determined annually using these strategic directions:
+Eligible investment categories and priorities will be determined annually using the strategic direction from the following sources:

 - The Ministry’s service plan goals and objectives.

-- Other government commitments described in the throne speech, the BC Jobs Plan, specific initiatives, minister’s priorities, etc.
+- Other government commitments as described in the Throne Speech, Canada Starts Here: the BC Jobs Plan, specific initiatives, Minister’s priorities, etc.